temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 Verify that the Frontend Service is connected by opening the Web UI in your browser.

-Alternatively, OSS users can check that Frontend and other service are running with `tctl`.
+Alternatively, OSS users can check that Frontend and other services are running by using `tctl`.

 ```